Quick Cook Method: How to Cook Dry Beans [Recipe/Instructions]

 Food, Recipes, Savoury / Saturday, October 17th, 2020

-Today I want to teach you a simple cooking method for beans that takes much less time than the traditional “Soak them overnight” method.
+Ok guys, today I want to teach you a how to cook dry beans with a method that takes much less time than the traditional “Soak them overnight” method.
 Honestly, I wouldn’t have even thought to share this except that a friend once asked me “Is there some way to cook beans that doesn’t take so long??”

 Since she didn’t know, I’m assuming some others might not know.
 So, if this is a help for you, today I’d like to inform you that YES, there is a way to cook beans faster!